-Throughout my career to date, I have worked with Clients including Australia Post, Visy Industries, all sectors of the Government (Federal and State, Local and not for profit), National Australia Bank, Westpac Origin, Optus, Fosters, Linfox, Pacific Brands, just to mention a few.
-So I have had a lot of exposure to a lot of big players and different industries.
+Throughout my career to date, I have I worked with Clients including Australia Post, Visy Industries, all sectors of the Government (Federal and State, Local and not for profit), National Australia Bank, Westpac Origin, Optus, Fosters, Linfox, Pacific Brands, just to mention a few.

+Therefore, I have had a lot of exposure to a lot of big players and different industries.

-I am not saying any of this to impress you, but to reassure you that you are hearing from someone who has learnt these secrets, the Wisdom in Business and the Science behind deal making by literally being in high level Sales roles and interacting with Clients, across many different industries every day.
+I am not saying any of this to impress you, but to reassure you that you are hearing from someone who has learnt these secrets, the wisdom in sales and Business by literally being in high level Sales roles and interacting with Clients, across many different industries every day.